memery1446/DexAggregator/README.md

     Now you are up and running with your clone of URDEX.
 As deployer you can execute swaps and watch the DEX work.

-    What's not complete is the TOKEN FAUCET.
-It can be removed for developers looking to expand on this base toward an actual blockchain.
+    The TOKEN FAUCET has not been addressed.
+It can be removed for developers looking to expand on this base toward deployment on an actual blockchain, or if you want to keep it you'll need to clone it by following the link below.

+    The Token Faucet can be removed from URDEX by removing the button and link.
+Token Faucet is a completely separate APP.

     ***Remember if you navigate to MY token faucet, the TK1 and TK2 addresses will not match your TK1 and TK2 deployment addresses.
 You will need to deploy your own Token Faucet for your addresses.
 Feel free to use my Token Faucet and URDEX to try things out.***

     To clone and include the Token Faucet in your model, follow this link: https://github.com/memery1446/TokenFaucet

             \\\\\\\\\\\\\\\\\\\                                  ///////////////////
                                 <<< END OF STEP-BY-STEP GUIDE >>
             ///////////////////                                  \\\\\\\\\\\\\\\\\\\

 7. ARCHITECTURE AT A GLANCE

+    Sections 7-10 offer a survey of URDEX.
+More in-depth information is available after the testing section.

     URDEX implements a route aggregation pattern where:

-        a.
-The main contract queries prices from connected AMMs
+        - The main contract queries prices from connected AMMs
-        b.
-Compares output amounts for the same input
+        - Compares output amounts for the same input
-        c.
-Routes the trade through the most efficient path
+        - Routes the trade through the most efficient path
-        d.
-Maintains price history for analysis
+        - Maintains price history for analysis

     Key features of the AMMs:
         - AMM1: Uses 0.3% fee structure